-I’ve been trout fishing for more than a decade but it’s only been the last five or so years that I’ve developed the never-ending obsession of fly fishing.
+I’ve been trout fishing for a couple decades but it’s only been the last seven or so years that I’ve developed the never-ending obsession of fly fishing.
 Why’d I wait so long?
 Because I thought fly fishing was insanely expensive (it certainly can be) and a complicated bore to learn.
 I was already catching plenty of backcountry trout with spinning tackle, why bother to take on a costly new method?
 Made sense to me.

 Then I borrowed a buddy’s fly rod and reel, miraculously landed a couple trout on my first time out and suddenly I understood.
 I often have more fun getting skunked while fly fishing than I do actually catching fish with lures.
 This is a cliche often spouted by longtime fly fishermen, but it’s totally true.

 But even though I was hooked from the get-go after trying fly fishing I was still completely intimidated by the cost and complication of entry.
 To work around that, I borrowed a page from my spincasting playbook—I bought a sturdy but inexpensive reel to go with a hand-me-down rod and boom, I was in business for less than $80, including fly line and a decent selection of flies.

 My inexpensive setup served me well for the first few seasons and I couldn’t be happier.
 It landed me Montana trout from the Gallatin, plenty of cutthroat trout in the Sierra, and lots of panfish in Marin County lakes.